Abstrusomyzus Jensen & Stoetzel

 Abstrusomyzus phloxae (Sampson)

-I had collected it on, or seen samples from, many different plants including,
+I have collected it on, or seen samples from, many different plants including,

 - Apocynaceae